Duke University researchers say every brain activity study you’ve ever read is wrong

 The researchers reexamined 56 peer-reviewed, published papers that conducted 90 fMRI experiments, some by leaders in the field, and also looked at the results of so-called “test/retest” fMRIs, where 65 subjects were asked to do the same tasks months apart.
 They found that of seven measures of brain function, none had consistent readings.

 This is a mouthful of dirt for hundreds of researchers—and Hariri is one of them.
 He has carried out fMRI research for 15 years, and is currently running a long-term fMRI study of 1,300 Duke students to discern why some come away from traumatic events with PTSD while others do not.
 “I’m going to throw myself under the bus,” he says.
-“This whole sub-branch of fMRI could go extinct if we don’t address this critical limitation.”
+“This whole subbranch of fMRI could go extinct if we don’t address this critical limitation.”